cs2113-s23/cs2113-s23.github.io/j-units/J0-Java-Object-Model.md

   intArray = new int[10];
 ```

-And just like `calloc()`, the new array is zero'ed out.
+The new array is zero'ed out.
 The memory diagram looks like the following.

 ```
   STACK                    HEAP